ackertyson/vue-dmresource/README.md

 allow you to specify the exact URL from start to finish.

-When using named URL parameters in custom methods, verbs `PATCH`, `POST` and `PUT` require that all parameters be contained in the BODY of the request, which is the only required argument to the method (the VueResource `options` object is the optional second argument).
-If your URL parameters can't be included in the BODY, you should use wildcard (?) parameters instead.
+When using named URL parameters in custom methods, verbs `PATCH`, `POST` and `PUT` provide a handy shortcut if all parameters are contained in the BODY of the request: in this case, pass NULL for the PARAMS argument and your parameter keys will be parsed out of the BODY (see below for examples).

-Using named parameters with custom `PUT` methods can be convenient when the value(s) you want to use as the URL parameter(s) are contained in the body of the request.
-In that case, just name your URL parameter(s) the same as the name of the body key(s) which contains those values and they will be parsed automagically.
+The optional last argument to all methods (third for `PATCH`, `POST` and `PUT`;
+second for verbs which don't use a `BODY`) is the VueResource `OPTIONS` object.

-##Example component
+## Example component
 ```
 Vue = require 'vue' # omit if Vue is loaded in <SCRIPT> tag
 API = require 'vue-dmresource'